RedisGrafana/RedisGrafana/includes/docker-background.md

 !!! note "Run a container in the background"

-    Use `-d` option to run a container in the background and print container ID.
+    Use `docker-compose up -d` option to run a container in the background and print container ID.